treefrogframework/treefrog-framework/docs/user-guide/en/performance-comparision-of-web-application-frameworks/index.md

  $ siege -b -c 10 -t 3S http://192.168.x.x/controller/path
 ```

-By the way, when measured with code written in Plain PHP, the result was 1261 trans/sec; a very high number.
+By the way, when measured with [code](https://github.com/ichikaway/CakePHP-PerformanceCheckSample/blob/master/php/view.php){:target="_blank"} written in Plain PHP, the result was 1261 trans/sec; a very high number.

-If PHP [code](http://github.com/ichikaway/CakePHP-PerformanceCheckSample/blob/master/php/view.php){:target="_blank"} is very small, it can be very fast.
-On the other hand, it seems slower than expected when the amount of code and the amount of function calls is large.
+If PHP code is very small, it can be very fast.
+On the other hand, it seems slower than expected when the amount of code and the amount of function calls is [large](http://d.hatena.ne.jp/cakephper/20110802/1312275110){:target="_blank"}.
 It may be a feature of a scripting language.

 ### Result List